RybergGroup/phylommand/README.md

 PTHREADS=YES enables the use of multi-threading when working with pairwise alignments (not compatible with WIN=YES).

+The library [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) is used to optimize model parameters using Maximum Likelihood.
+If you do not have nlopt installed and do not care about optimizing parameters in treeator you can give NLOPT=NO to compile anyway.

-NLOPT=YES require that the library [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) is installed.
-On Ubuntu 16.04 this is available as a package an can be installed from on the command line by:
+On Ubuntu 16.04 NLopt is available as a package an can be installed from on the command line by:

      sudo apt-get install libnlopt-dev

-This option is needed to optimize model parameters using Maximum Likelihood, if you do not want to do that using phylommand you do not need this option.

 RUDISVG=YES will compile a rudimentary SVG viewer (rudisvg) as well.
 This option require the x11 developmental libraries.
 If rudisvg is installed on bash on Ubuntu on Windows you will need a X server as well, for example [Xming](https://sourceforge.net/projects/xming/), and set the DISPLAY variable: